Russlascala/dynamic-static-shopifySections/README.md

 1. four-column-section.liquid
-  This is a dynamic shopify section that has a four column bootstrap   row with font awesome icons on top.
+  This is a dynamic Shopify section that has a four column bootstrap row with font awesome icons on top.
+(Editable Content: 4 text content, 4 font awesome icons, font size, and font awesome color.)

 2. section-blocks.liquid
   This is a simple block section example.